Neel Akasher Neechey

-Neel Akasher Neechey (Bengali: নীল আকাশের নীচে Nil akasher niche, "Under the Blue Sky") is a 1958 Bengali language drama film directed by Mrinal Sen and produced by Hemanta Mukherjee, starring Kali Bannerjee, Manju Dey, Bikash Roy in lead roles.
-The film was based on a short story Chini Feriwala of Mahadevi Verma.
+Neel Akasher Neechey (Bengali: নীল আকাশের নীচে Nil akasher niche, "Under the Blue Sky") is a 1959 Bengali language drama film directed by Mrinal Sen and produced by Hemanta Mukherjee, starring Kali Bannerjee, Manju Dey, Bikash Roy in lead roles.
+The film was based on the Mahadevi Verma short story Chini Feriwala.

 Set in the background of the last days of the British Raj in Calcutta, the film explores the lives of a number of characters, including the platonic relationship between an immigrant Chinese wage worker, Wang Lu, and the main female character Basanti.
 The film had overt political overtones and was the first film to be banned by the Government of India.
 The ban was effective for two months.

 Plot

 Set in the 1930s, the film tells the story of an honest Chinese hawker, Wang Lu, who sells silk in Calcutta's streets while refusing to get involved in the opium trade run by his fellow countrymen.
-He feels a sisterly affection towards Basanti, the wife of a lawyer who's engaged in a nationalist political group.
+He feels a sisterly affection towards Basanti, the wife of a lawyer who is engaged in a nationalist political group.
 Basanti is arrested and imprisoned causing Wang Lu to get involved with her political group.
 He later returns to China to join the resistance movement against the Japanese invasion of China in 1931.